 Abstract

-The recent rapid advancements in next generation RNA sequencing-based transcriptomics provides researchers with unprecedentedly large data sets that offer the potential to investigate the transcriptome in greater detail than before.
-Additionally, RNA-Seq-based transcript profiling does not require a specialized measuring platform (like e.g. microarrays) but can be applied to non-model and newly discovered organisms thereby greatly extending the latitude / scope of action of transcriptomics.
-However, the new technologies also pose new challenges: The raw data needs to be rigorously quality checked and filtered prior to analysis and proper statistical methods have to be applied to extract the biologically relevant information.
-Given the sheer volume of the data, this is a non-trivial task that requires a combination of considerable technical resources and biology and bioinformatics expertise.
+The recent rapid advancements in next generation RNA sequencing-based transcriptomics provides researchers with unprecedentedly large and diverse data sets that offer the potential to investigate the transcriptome in greater detail than before.
+Additionally, RNA-Seq-based transcript profiling does not require a specialized pre-defined measuring platform (like e.g. microarrays) but can be applied to non-model and newly discovered organisms thereby greatly extending the latitude / scope of of transcriptomic approaches.
+However, the new technologies also pose novel challenges: The raw data needs to be rigorously quality checked and filtered prior to analysis and proper statistical methods need to be applied to in order extract biologically relevant information.
+Given the sheer volume of data, this is a non-trivial task that requires a combination of considerable technical resources and biological and bioinformatic expertises.
 To aid the individual researcher in this task, we developed RobiNA as an integrated solution that consolidates all steps of RNA-Seq-based differential gene expression analysis in one user-friendly cross-platform application featuring a rich graphical user interface (GUI).
-RobiNA accepts raw FastQ files and SAM/BAM alignment files as input and allows users to do quality checking, flexible filtering and statistical analysis of differential gene expression based on state-of-the art biostatistical methods developed in the R/Bioconductor projects.
+RobiNA accepts raw FastQ files and SAM/BAM alignment files as input and allows users to perform quality checking, flexible filtering and statistical analysis of differential gene expression based on state-of-the art biostatistical methods developed in the R/Bioconductor projects.
 In-line help and a step-by-step manual guide inexperienced users through the analysis.
 Installer packages for Mac OS X, Windows and Linux are available under LGPL licence from http://mapman.gabipd.org/web/guest/robin .

 INTRODUCTION

-In recent years, next-generation high throughput sequencing (NGS) and analysis technologies have led to the accumulation of a wealth of sequence data.
-Based on newly emerging genomic data, more comprehensive transcriptomic studies using custom microarrays and high throughput mRNA sequencing (RNA-Seq) became possible and have generated a vast volume of expression data that is being made available to the research community via several public data repositories (SRA, (Wheeler et al., 2008); ENA, (Leinonen et al.)).
-Additionally, contemporary high throughput sequencing technologies have greatly expanded the range of species amenable to transcriptomic analysis by essentially providing a means to create new transcriptomes on the fly.
-As described in several recent studies {Bajgain, 2011 #219;Wang, 2011 #220;Siebert, 2011 #221;Su, 2011 #222}, a combination of long Roche/454 and short Illumina/Solexa or SOLiD sequencing reads can be used to first assemble a reference transcriptome of a hitherto poorly sequenced species and subsequently assess differential gene expression (DGE) taking advantage of the high-coverage short reads.
-With proceeding refinement of these new technologies and decreasing per-base sequencing costs, approaches based on de novo sequencing will be adopted by more and more labs.
+In recent years, next-generation high throughput sequencing (NGS) and analysis technologies have led to the accumulation of a wealth of sequence data (refer to some reviews for example Korbinian and Detlefs).
+Based on newly emerging genomic data, more comprehensive transcriptomic studies using custom microarrays and high throughput mRNA sequencing (RNA-Seq) became possible and have generated a vast volume of expression data that is available to the research community via several public data repositories (SRA, (Wheeler et al., 2008); ENA, (Leinonen et al.)).
+Additionally, contemporary high throughput sequencing technologies have greatly expanded the range of species amenable to transcriptomic analysis by essentially providing a means to create new transcriptomes “on the fly”.
+As described in several recent studies {Bajgain, 2011 #219;Wang, 2011 #220;Siebert, 2011 #221;Su, 2011 #222}, a combination of long Roche/454 and short Illumina/Solexa or SOLiD sequencing reads can be used to first assemble a reference transcriptome of a hitherto poorly sequenced species and subsequently assess differential gene expression (DGE) taking advantage of the availability of high-coverage short reads.
+It can be anticipated that following further refinement of these new technologies and decreasing per-base sequencing costs, approaches based on de novo sequencing will be adopted by more and more labs.
 This development creates a substantial need for user-friendly software that enables researchers to cope with these NGS data sets and finally extract the biologically relevant information.